ang-zeyu/infisearch/docs/src/indexing_configuration.md

 **`k` & `b`**

 These are Okapi BM25 model parameters.
 The following [article](https://www.elastic.co/blog/practical-bm25-part-2-the-bm25-algorithm-and-its-variables) provides a good overview on how to configure these, although, the defaults should serve sufficiently.

+**`_relative_fp`**

+This is a "hardcoded" field, in that its value is fixed as the relative file path from your source folder path to the file.

+It is included in the default configuration to allow `@morsels/search-ui` to retrieve the source file for result preview generation. (refer back to [this section](./search_configuration.md#generating-result-previews) for more details)

+If this is removed, this field simply won't be indexed.

 ## `lang_config`